cperales/pyridge/README.md

 [I am](https://www.linkedin.com/in/carlos-perales-cperales/) doing in my PhD in Data Science in [Universidad Loyola Andalucía](https://www.uloyola.es/investigacion/departamentos/metodos-cuantitativos).

-Documentation is in progress, but some part is available [here](https://cperales.github.io/PyELM/).
+Documentation and examples are in progress, but some part is available [here](https://cperales.github.io/PyELM/).

 ## How to install it within a virtual environment